 Protected Health Information includes information that is not current.
-For example, a hacker could use an old phone number or address to identify and individual.
-In its simplest form, Protected Health Information is the intersection between an identifier and health information.
+For example, a hacker could use an old phone number or address to identify an individual.
+Put simply, Protected Health Information exists at the intersection between any kind of identifier and a piece of health information.

 How Might I Come Into Contact with Protected Health Information?

-PHI exists in multiple forms: electronic (ePHI), verbal, and written.
+Protected Health Information exists in multiple forms: electronic (ePHI), verbal, and written.
 The same standards of privacy apply to all types.
 Your job may require you to know and use someone’s PHI so they can pay for medical expenses or receive treatment.
 Everyone who interacts with PHI must understand how to protect it.
-The smallest slip-ups have the potential to cause a data breach.
+Even the smallest slip-ups have the potential to cause a data breach.

-When working with PHI, you should always observe the minimum necessary standard: use the minimum amount of PHI required to complete your task.
+When working with Protected Health Information, you should always observe the minimum necessary standard: use the minimum amount of PHI required to complete your task.
 In other words, it is important to keep the information you see to yourself; you may not discuss it with anyone, including co-workers.

 The following members of your company are likely to see PHI: HR representatives, IT staff, health plan administrators, accounts payable, and company owners/executives.
 They must all use caution when handling this sensitive information.

-If you see PHI exposed in your office, alert your privacy officer or security officer.
+If you see Protected Health Information exposed in your office, alert your Privacy Officer or Security Officer immediately.

 Who is Protected by HIPAA?

 HIPAA is a federal law that applies to everyone.
-Compromising anyone’s PHI is never acceptable or legal.
-All patients/employees have a right to have their personal health information kept private.
+Compromising anyone’s Protected Health Information is never acceptable or legal.
+All patients, employees, clients and others whose PHI is in your care have a right to have their personal health information kept private.

 Who Needs to Comply with HIPAA?